scale-it/sigmadao/README.md

 Checkout the [deployment documentation](https://vuejs.org/guide/best-practices/production-deployment.html)

-P.S: This is beta software.
+P.S: This is a beta software.